Still Pictures

 Second Division arriving at New York City, New York.
 Local Identifier: 165-WW-139A-1; National Archives Identifier: 26433629.

 Series 165-WW.
+Fully Digitized.
 This series consists of black-and-white photographs collected from private sources, the U.S. Army Signal Corps, and other Federal and State agencies.
 Subjects include A.E.F. activities, wartime industries and other activities on the homefront.

 refer to caption